 - Credit limit increases (or decreases) on your credit cards that you did not request

-Additionally, any time you pull your own credit files from Experian, TransUnion or Equifax to assess your own credit history, it counts as a soft inquiry and won’t affect your credit score.
+You also don’t need to worry about lowering your credit by checking your credit report.
+Any time you pull your credit file from Experian, TransUnion or Equifax to assess your credit history and/or dispute credit report errors, it counts as a soft inquiry and won’t affect your credit score.

-How multiple credit inquiries can affect your score
+How do multiple credit inquiries affect your score?

-For this reason, multiple inquiries for the same type of credit – say, an auto loan or a mortgage – are considered as a single inquiry if they occur within a specific time span.
+If you’re rate shopping to find the best interest rate on something like a mortgage or an auto loan, the major credit bureaus and FICO understand that you’re likely to have multiple credit inquiries on your account.
+That’s why multiple inquiries for the same type of credit are considered as a single inquiry if they occur within a specific time span.
 Older FICO scoring models consolidate inquiries made within two weeks, while the newest FICO score gives consumers 45 days to shop around for the best rates and terms.